 “Your eyes are watery.
 Are you really ok?”
 Lyle grimaced.
 He wiped the blood away with the long sleeves of his shirt and put a little pressure on the area.

 “Yes, I’m fine.
 I really want to see the house!”
 Lyle adored her optimism.
 It kept him going.
 They sat there for a few moments assessing the odd situation.

-“That needs oiling.”
+“That could be fixed.”
 He observed.

 “Look how big this living room is!
-Look at that fire place; I didn’t even know there would be one.”
+Look at this fire place; I didn’t even know there would be one.”
 She walked over and felt the bricks.
 “This is original, doesn’t get better than that.”
 She turned and smiled at him.
 He again mustered a smile.
 It took a little bit of a push from his head to take another step.

 “An air purifier in the corner would help this situation, wouldn’t it?”
 He chuckled and she nodded in agreement.

 “After it’s all cleaned, can you imagine how beautiful it’ll look?
 It’s got a lot of character and charm.
 It’s exactly what we wanted.”
 She trailed off into the kitchen.

 Lyle stood in the dusty sunlight for a few moments.
 His wife was happy.
 This place can’t be too bad.

 “Lyle, come in here!”
 Betty yelled from the kitchen.
 As Lyle entered through the rounded entrance, he saw Betty crouched on her knees peering under the kitchen sink.